 Spend the day in Athens visiting the ruins, namely the Acropolis and the Parthenon.
 I would suggest starting your day at the Acropolis Museum.
 Tickets are 5 euros and I recommend booking them at least two days in advance to ensure that they do not sell out.
 I think it’s best to go to the museum first as you will learn all about the Acropolis right before you actually experience it.
 You could easily spend the whole morning here.
 If you aren’t on a tight budget, I think it is also beneficial to hire a tour guide in order to fully understand what you are seeing.
 After the museum, grab a quick bite to eat and head on up to the Acropolis to take in these stunning ruins.
 If you are going during high season, you might want to wait until a little bit later in the day when the weather cools down and the crowds dissipate.
 Make sure you leave enough time though (approximately 3 hours or so) to see the Acropolis and most importantly, the Parthenon.
 You will also have time either in between the museum and the Acropolis or after the Acropolis (it’s only a 5 minute walk) to see some more ruins at the Temple of Olympian Zeus.

 If you are a huge history buff or professor of archaeology, you probably should consider spending more time in Athens.
 Personally, I prefer the Island life so today I am ready to take the ferry to Santorini, Greece.
 Lots of notes on ferries: 1) You DON’T have to book a ferry in advance.
 You will either be in Greece in the off season and there will be plenty of tickets or you will be there in the high season and there will be plenty of ferries.
 I know that it’s scary to not have all of the tickets in advance, so if you want to go on the website to confirm availability, definitely do so!
 I have the links to the ferry companies on my Best Methods of Transportation post here.
 Why do I suggest waiting?
 Because it’s Greece and ferry times change and the website is complicated.
 2) The names of the ports are not Athens and Santorini!
 The “Athens” port is actually Piraeus which is just outside of Athens but easily accessible by metro and the Santorini port is entitled Thira which is actually the major city in Santorini.
+3) During the off-season, direct ferries are not always accessible between islands like Santorini and Mykonos.
+You may need to take flights between the islands should you wish to visit them both.
 Now that is out of the way, let’s get back to the day.
 Take the metro from your accommodation to the Piraeus port and buy your ferry ticket.
 The ferry is usually between 4-6 hours and typically leaves at seven in the morning.
 Once you arrive at the port in Santorini, stay your first night near the town of Fira which is the capital or city center of Santorini.
 Accommodation prices are also significantly cheaper!
 Walk through the streets of Fira, have dinner, and watch the sunset.

 Take the funicular down the mountain to board a half-day boat tour that will take you to the volcano and hot springs for a fun adventure.
 I would suggest emailing your Fira accommodation ahead of time and ask their advice on a good company to book with that won’t be too crowded during high season.
 Because Santorini is a small island, things book up so it is best to do some planning ahead of time.
 After your adventure tour, ride a donkey back up to the top of the cliff and have a nice relaxing lunch.
 In the late afternoon/early evening, take a bus to Oia and check into your new cave dwelling for the next two nights.
 Tragically, the one hostel in Oia shut down a couple of years ago which means if you are on a budget, you will have to fork out some extra money for a hotel.
 I promise you it is worth the money though to spend two nights in majestic Oia.
 Open a bottle of wine, enjoy the incomparable sunset, and feast on a fabulous Greek meal.